prigun/vim/README.md

 Installed plugins
 ------------

+**NERD Tree**

+The (NERD Tree)[https://github.com/scrooloose/nerdtree] allows you to explore your filesystem and to open files and directories.
+It presents the filesystem to you in the form of a tree which you manipulate with the keyboard and/or mouse.
+It also allows you to perform simple filesystem operations.

+    Ctrl+N - Toogle NERD Tree

+**MRU**

+The Most Recently Used (MRU) plugin provides an easy access to a list of recently opened/edited files in Vim.
+This plugin automatically stores the file names as you open/edit them in Vim.

+    Ctrl+M - Open recently used files

 **Conque**

 [Conque](http://code.google.com/p/conque/) is a Vim plugin which allows you to run interactive programs, such as bash on linux or powershell.exe on Windows, inside a Vim buffer.
 In other words it is a terminal emulator which uses a Vim buffer to display the program output.